frostmar/smartthings-broadlink-edge/README.md

 ## Dependencies
 Embeds encryption from the `smartthings_edge` branch of `lua-lockbox` - https://github.com/rtyle/lua-lockbox/blob/smartthings-edge/
 Many thanks to Ross Tyler for the SmartThings-compatible fork of this useful libray.

+Thanks also to Mathew Garett for the excellent [python-broadlink](https://github.com/mjg59/python-broadlink/) library and Broadlink protocol information, much of the code here is shamelessly based on it.